 Garden Benches: Ways to Use them in Your Landscape

-Garden benches are always a great addition whether you place them in your backyard, front yard or patio.
-Most benches, seats or tables are made out of cast stone.
-Cast stone, also known as concrete, is a very durable, heavy material that helps make sure you benches can withstand extreme weather such as wind, rain or snow.
+Garden benches are always a great addition, whether you place them in your backyard, front yard, or patio.
+Most benches, seats, and tables are made out of cast stone.
+Cast stone, also known as concrete, is a very durable, heavy material that helps make sure your benches can withstand extreme weather such as wind, rain or snow.

 Placing a garden bench under a tree gives you and your guests an escape from the strong summer heat and sun rays.
 Putting a garden bench near a water feature, also gives you a place to escape and enjoy the soothing, relaxing elements of a splashing fountain.
 An empty space in the front yard is the perfect place to put a bench.
 While it may seem pointless to put a bench in the front yard where you most likely will never sit and enjoy it, cast stone benches are very aesthetically appealing and will welcome those who pass by.
 Don’t feel shy about placing a bench at an angle, moving benches around often creates a completely different look and feel to a landscape.
 Placing concrete benches around a circular fire pit are a great choice because they are able to withstand the high heat that an outdoor fire pit will emit.